Ich-Bin-Alex/raylib-asm/README.md

 ## Compilation

-Run the `compile.sh` script.
-You need to have Raylib installed.
+Run the `compile.sh` script to compile for Linux or `compile.bat` for Windows.

-The code works only on Linux at the moment.
-To make it work on Windows, you need to change the `tools.asm` file and write your own compile script.
+Be sure to have Raylib installed: https://github.com/raysan5/raylib

+When you are on Windows, you need to have MinGW installed aswell.

 ![Image](https://github.com/IchMagBier/raylib-asm/blob/main/screenshot.png)